-The parties have wide latitude to impose conditionality on the

-ICLG TO: MERGERS & ACQUISITIONS 2014 © Published and reproduced with kind permission by Global Legal Group Ltd, London consummation of a merger, and a bidder may make its tender/exchange offer subject to the satisfaction or waiver of objective conditions.
+The parties have wide latitude to impose conditionality on the consummation of a merger, and a bidder may make its tender/ exchange offer subject to the satisfaction or waiver of objective conditions.
 In a tender offer or exchange offer, the commitment to accept shares tendered is usually conditioned on the tendering of a minimum number of shares and the receipt of regulatory approvals, and in many situations, the absence of a material adverse change in the business or financial condition of the target company.
 Conditions to a tender/exchange offer must be objective, and any determination with respect to their satisfaction cannot be subject to the discretion of the bidder.
 Additional conditions, such as a financing condition or completion of other related transactions, may be imposed by the bidder; however, such conditionality may decrease the credibility of the offer and make the offer more susceptible to an interloping bid.
-In a merger, conditions often include approval by the target company shareholders, approval of the acquiring company shareholders (if a sufficient number of new shares are being issued), receipt of regulatory approvals, and the absence of a material adverse change in the business or financial condition of the target company and, in some cases, the acquiring company (if the acquiring company's securities are part of the merger consideration).
+In a merger, conditions often include: approval by the target company shareholders; approval of the acquiring company shareholders (if a sufficient number of new shares are being issued); receipt of regulatory approvals; and the absence of a material adverse change in the business or financial condition of the target company and, in some cases, the acquiring company (if the acquiring company's securities are part of the merger consideration).